 Income tax return Modelo 100 – 30th June the year after becoming resident

-Anyone who became resident in Spain in the first half of 2020, will be deemed tax resident in Spain for 2020.
-If property owners, they should have completed a non resident property tax return for 2019 last year.
-The Overseas Assets declaration, Modelo 720, is due by the end of this March and income tax returns by end of June.
-As above anyone not aware of this, or who hasn’t looked into this or started planning, should be doing this now.
+Anyone who moved to Spain in the first half of 2022, will be deemed tax resident in Spain for 2022.
+If they owned a property in Spain in 2021 then they should complete their last non resident property tax return for 2021 in December 2022.
+If applicable, the Overseas Assets declaration, Modelo 720, was due by the end of March 2021 and income tax returns by end of June 2022.

-If you took up residency in the second half of 2020, then this year, 2021, is your first fiscal year in Spain.
-If applicable, your will need to complete a non resident property tax return for 2020 before the end of this year.
-Overseas Assets Declaration can be completed this year if applicable, however income tax returns won’t be due until June 2022.
+If you took up residency in the second half of 2022, and are able to show that your habitual residence didn’t change based on the 183 day rule, then 2023, is your first fiscal year in Spain.
+Where applicable, you will need to complete a non resident property tax return for 2022 before the end of 2023.
+The Overseas Assets Declaration if applicable, is due by March 31st 2023, and income tax returns are due by 30th June 2024.

-Anyone in this scenario, should be taking advantage of the fact that they have time to plan, and fully understand their tax position as a Spanish resident.
+Anyone in this scenario, should be taking advantage of the fact that there is still time to plan for, and fully understand their tax position as a Spanish resident.

 What are the differences between UK taxation and tax in Spain?